SergeiBak/2048/README.md

 ## Test The Project!
 In order to play this version of 2048, follow the [link](https://sergeibak.github.io/PersonalWebsite/2048.html) to a in-browser WebGL build (No download required!).

+## Code
+A brief description of all of the classes is as follows:
+- The ```Cell``` class is the slots in the board.
+They are not the tiles themselves.
+Since the cells never move, this class is used for much of the tile movement logic.
+- The ```Fill``` class involves the tiles themselves that move around the board.
+The logic for doubling the block value as well as displayed value and color is handled here.
+- The ```GameController``` class is used in the game scene itself for user input and tracking the game state, as well as to keep track of and update high scores for player stats.
+- The ```MenuController``` class is used in the menu scene for transitioning between various panels, loading player stats, and transitioning to the game scene.

 ## Technologies
 - Unity